MIRA-KUMAR/coffee-project/README.md

 ## Step 4

 - Pre-processing and filtering of the dataset
+- Create four Collections - Coffee Names, Coffee Types, Coffee Sellers, Coffee Data and store in `MongoDB`

 ## Step 5

-- Create four Collections - Coffee Names, Coffee Types, Coffee Sellers, Coffee Data and store in MongoDB
+- Using `ElasticSearch` and `Bulk API` for fast retrieval of data
+- Using `axios` as HTTPClient on the server side